ernestomederos/ernestomederos/README.md

 I spent years dissecting the finest nuances of language at the University of Havana, teaching people to communicate across cultures.
 That’s where I honed the art of creating things people understand and want.
 Now, I’ve supercharged that expertise with the most sought-after technical skills in today’s market.

 👨‍💻 The Tech

 MERN stack?
 Check.
 Full-stack web apps?
 Check.
 User-centric solutions that make you think, “Why didn’t anyone else build this?”
 That’s what I do.
 I’ve trained at the Digital Career Institute in Berlin, grinding through front-end, back-end, and everything in between, and now I’m finishing my capstone project “MEG4DEV”.

 🎯 The Result

 You get a developer who doesn’t just push pixels or write syntax.
 I bring the same obsessive attention to detail that made me a standout linguist in the world of code.
 I build solutions that speak to people and solve their real-world problems.
 Whether it’s fixing communication gaps through intuitive design or delivering code that works across borders, I’ve got it covered.

 🎶 The Edge

 What fuels my creativity?
 Music.
 Every code I write has rhythm, and just like in music, I understand the power of collaboration, discipline, and hitting the right notes—whether it’s with a team or when crafting a seamless user experience.

 🚀 Why Should You Care?
 Here’s the blunt truth: If you don’t give me a shot, someone else will, and they’ll reap the benefits of having a developer who doesn’t just understand code, but understands people.

-Do you want someone who just writes code?
-Or someone who elevates your project into something that actually moves people?
+Do you want someone who writes code?
+Or someone who elevates your project into something that moves people?

 Your call.